nmeum/hii/README.md

 * Support for a per-channel nick list
 * Built-in support for selecting messages matching a given pattern

+While hii certainly has more features than ii it is still supposed to have a limit feature set and shouldn't ["expand until it can read mail"] [jwz's law].

 ### Compatibility with ii

 Backwards compatibility with ii wasn't a goal.
 While the directory